aghalya-n/LA-Crimes/readMe.md

 [Click here to download our 411 Final Project Stage 6 Reflection](https://github.com/cs411-alawini/sp23-cs411-team048-NNCW/files/11378105/411.Final.Project.Stage.6.pdf)

-The file can also be found in our doc folder in the repository.
+The file to this writeup for stage 6 can also be found in our doc folder in the repository.

 **Our video:**